ETHIOPIA BIRDING TOUR: DETAILED ITINERARY

 Ethiopia (Gondar & Simien): Day 3 This morning we will travel to Chenek Camp, a national park guard post further to the northeast.
 The scenery around Chenek is even more awesome than further west, with huge peaks, crags and cliffs in the foreground and distant granite domes below the Simien escarpment.

 The Chenek area is the best place for finding the endangered Walia Ibex, which we should encounter this morning.
 Hopefully, we will see some big males with huge curving horns.
 There is even a slim chance of another encounter with Ethiopian Wolf.

 The Thick-billed Ravens at Chenek have become very used to people and will tolerate a very close approach, making for some great photographs.
 Raptors regularly glide past and Bearded Vultures (or Lammergeiers) often give stunning close-range views.
 Other regulars at Chenek include Rüppell’s Vulture and Tawny Eagle.

-After spending much of the day in the Simien Mountains, we will head back to Gondar for a two nights stay at a good hotel, perched on a hill with a spectacular view across the city.
+After spending the morning in the Simien Mountains, we will head back to Gondar for an overnight stay at a good hotel, perched on a hill with a spectacular view across the city.

 The Solomonic dynasty of Ethiopia dates back to the meeting of the Queen of Sheba with King Solomon in Jerusalem in the 10th century BC, and the subsequent birth of their son, Menelik I, but it was only much later, and after a long interruption to the dynastic rule, that the city of Gondar was founded by the Emperor Fasilides in about 1635 AD.
 It remained the capital of Ethiopia until 1855.
 Its role as a bastion against Muslim invaders continued until 1887, when ‘Dervish’ invaders from Sudan sacked the city and burned most of its churches.

-Our tour ends with a midday flight to Addis Ababa.
+Our tour ends with a late afternoon or early evening flight from Gondar to Addis Ababa.